 2 Units of a board developed VET course can count towards an ATAR if the HSC examination is completed.

 Note: Certificate II in Skills for Work & Vocational Pathways is an exception.
 It does not have a mandatory work placement requirement and it does not count towards an ATAR.
-There is no HSC exam for this course (see page 57).
+There is no HSC exam for this course.